 4.3.
 Declination of a Custom Request.
 If a Restaurant declines to accept your Custom Request for any reason in its sole and absolute discretion, Dorsia may notify you via the App or via the contact information in your Account (a “Declination.”)
 If a Restaurant fails to issue a Confirmation by fifteen (15) minutes before your Custom Reservation Time, your Custom Request shall be deemed denied and this shall constitute a Declination.
 Following a Declination, you shall be free to re-submit a Custom Request, including for the same Custom Reservation Time and at the same Restaurant, subject to the then-current Minimum Spend.

 4.4.
 Dorsia’s Cancellation Policy.
-Unless indicated otherwise on a Restaurant’s reservation page in the App, (i) if you cancel your Reservation via the App more than eight (8) hours prior to the Reservation Time, you shall be credited back the full amount of your Minimum Spend to your Dorsia Account and (ii) if you cancel your Reservation via the App less than eight (8) hours prior to your Reservation Time, this will constitute a “Late Cancel,” and only fifty percent (50%) of the amount of your Minimum Spend will be credited back to your Dorsia Account.
+Unless indicated otherwise on a Restaurant’s reservation page in the App or any other page or site where you book a reservation using the Dorsia platform, (i) if you cancel your Reservation via the App more than eight (8) hours prior to the Reservation Time, you shall be credited back the full amount of your Minimum Spend to your Dorsia Account and (ii) if you cancel your Reservation via the App less than eight (8) hours prior to your Reservation Time, this will constitute a “Late Cancel,” and only fifty percent (50%) of the amount of your Minimum Spend will be credited back to your Dorsia Account.
 For the avoidance of doubt, the remaining fifty (50%) of the Minimum Spend is non-refundable.
 If you wish to cancel a Reservation within eight (8) hours of the Reservation Time but do not wish to incur a Late Cancel due to extenuating circumstances, please contact Dorsia using the “Support” function in the App, and we will consider your request (provided that you acknowledge and agree that Dorsia has no obligation to waive such Late Cancel).
 Some Restaurants may impose additional penalties for cancellations per their standard cancellation policies.
 Such penalties will be described on the applicable Restaurant’s reservation page in the App.